 Table of Contents

-It is a business model in which companies and businesses buy and sell goods & services on the online world.
+An eCommerce business model describes how eCommerce businesses sell products and services online.
 Companies use different types of eCommerce business models to reach their target audience and grow their business.

-Here we will understand in brief the common eCommerce business models worldwide.
+Here we will briefly understand the standard eCommerce business models worldwide.

-The B2B model of e-commerce involves businesses selling products and offering services to other businesses.
-In this model, a business needs to conduct network marketing to reach a wider audience.
+The B2B model of eCommerce involves businesses selling products and offering services to other businesses.
+In this model, a business must conduct network marketing to reach a wider audience.
 Moreover, you need the required strength to showcase your product or service is worth consumers’ needs.

-Some successful businesses following this model of eCommerce could be Samsung, Alibaba, General Electric, etc.
+Some successful businesses following this eCommerce model are Samsung, Alibaba, General Electric, etc.

 As the name suggests, the B2C model involves a business and a customer.
 It is the most popular business model where a business sells products or services directly to the customers.

-In this model, the decision-making process of a customer is short compared to B2B purchase as the price is low.
+In this model, a customer’s decision-making process is short compared to the B2B model purchase as the price is low.
 Secondly, a business following this model has a shorter sales cycle, lower-order value, and fewer recurring orders.

-If your product or service is meant to target a specific audience, you should adopt the B2C model for your business.
-In this model, you need to do good marketing to reach the audience.
+If your product or service targets a specific audience, you should adapt the B2C model for your business.
+In this model, you need good marketing to reach the audience.
 A customer discovers your website and checks whether the product fulfills the core needs.

-The customer can browse the entire website and then decide whether to buy from your store.
-Examples of B2C are Amazon, Target, etc.
+The customer can browse the entire website and decide whether to buy from your store.
+The customer’s buying decision depends on many factors.
+And one of the most important factors is eCommerce personalization.
+Some examples of B2C businesses that offer personalization are Amazon, Target, etc.